actionml/harness/README.md

 # Harness Overview

-This project implements a microservice based Machine learning server.
-It provides an API that is a Template for ML Engine and the services common to taking input, calculating models, and serving results.
-It's main features are:
+This project implements a microservice based Machine Learning Server.
+It provides an API for plug-in Engines (the API is called a Template) that implements some Algorithm and provides the scaffolding to implement all input and query serving needs including the following features:

- - **TLS/SSL** support from akka-http
+ - **TLS/SSL** support from akka-http on the Server as well as in the Java and Python Client SDKs
- - **Authentication** support using server to server bearer tokens, similar to basic auth but from the OAuth 2.0 spec
+ - **Authentication** support using server to server bearer tokens, similar to basic auth but from the OAuth 2.0 spec.
+Again on both Server and Client SDKs.
  - **Microservice Architecture**:
      - **REST-based**: for slightly more Heavy-weight HTTP(S) based separate process microservices with REST APIs using optional TLS and Auth.
 The Auth server is implemented, for example, using the REST Microservice framework via akka-http.
      - **Actor-based** light-weight microservices based on the akka Event Bus for clustered scalable lightweight microservices